Mia loves waffles -- so this new eatery in the park is perfect for breakfast, or any time, to fuel up for the day's activities!

 Bag 2 parts: Nice to get a 3x3 heart plate in dark pink that debuted in 2019.
 The 1x4x6 door frames are new in Magenta for 2020.

-Inner bag of Bag 2 parts: Lots of 1x1 round white bricks, plus 1x2 white round plates that are so useful.
+Inner bag of Bag 2 parts: New 2020 bright yellow color of the 5-petal flowers.
+Lots of 1x1 round white bricks, plus 1x2 white round plates that are so useful.

 We've added all the parts to create this small eating place.
 The doors open by using the small grey groove plates on the bottoms.
 The tops use the half round white tiles to "round out" so it carries through with the round bricks, and thanks to those round 1x2 plates.
 It's very nice and similar to the Friendship Bus doors.